bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.16.21 - 2024/10/18 =
+* Tweak - Reassign the bookings' owner and booking forms' author to the selected user when a user is deleted
+* Fix - Block Cart item total may be incorrect when changing quantity if price was set dynamically with add-ons

 = 1.16.20 - 2024/10/16 =
 * Tweak - Display the grayed out number of places (like before 1.16.9) if "unavail." text is set to "{current}" in Settings > Messages tab.